 The ETF company holds the cash that they receive in a custodial account and pledge it as collateral to the bank without giving it to them.
-The ETF company gets interest on the money in the custodial account at the prevailing inter-bank lending rate (CDOR).
+The ETF company gets paid interest on the money in the custodial account at the prevailing inter-bank lending rate (CDOR).

 The bank then buys the stocks in the index being tracked and reinvests any dividends/interest – therefore generating the total return of the index and being hedged against the market return with actual assets.

 If the prevailing interest rate is greater than the total return, then the ETF company pays the bank the difference.
 If the total return is greater, then the bank pays the ETF company the difference.
 So, Horizon only pays CDOR interest to National Bank or National Bank pays Horizon its obligated ITR payment.
 Horizon never receives dividends to pass through to the investor.
-The dividends are taxed favourably within the bank’s structure.
+The dividends are taxed favorably within the bank’s structure.
 This seizure-inducing process is outlined in the diagram below.

 I have to be honest.
 Sometimes, even with knowing how a trick is done, it can still seem like magic!

 This is called counter-party exposure if the amount of the ETF NAV is different from the amount actually held in the custodial cash account.
 By regulation, the counter-party exposure cannot exceed 10% of NAV.
 What does this mean in practical terms?
 It means that there are some risks which we will explore in the next post.

 With the expansion of swap-based ETFs into foreign markets, there are also a couple of other factors to be aware of.

-Foreign Withholding Taxes: Many countries charge an extra tax on dividends paid to foreign entities.
+Many countries charge an extra tax on dividends paid to foreign entities.
 This could be 15% of the dividend for US stocks or ~8-10% for other developed and emerging markets.
 If held in a personal taxable account, these withholding taxes paid are refundable if Canada has a tax treaty with the relevant country.
 They are partially refundable for CCPC accounts.
 One benefit of the swap-based ETFs tracking foreign markets is that since they do not receive dividends, there is no withholding tax.

 Some Fine Print: If you are using an investment loan (leverage) in a taxable account…